UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session09.rst

     In [7]: [i for i in l if i]
     Out[7]: [1, 2.3, 'text', [1, 2], True]

-(Except Reduce)

-But Guido thinks almost all uses of reduce are really ``sum()``

 Functional Programming
 ----------------------

-Comprehensions and map, filter, reduce are all "functional programming" approaches}
+Comprehensions, map, and filter are all "functional programming" approaches}

 ``map, filter``  and ``reduce``  pre-date comprehensions in Python's history